ropensci-archive/roweb2/content/blog/2018-05-03-onboarding-is-work.md

 ![](/img/blog-images/2018-05-03-onboarding-is-work/scatterplot-size-vs-reviewing-time-1.png)

 There are a few potential explanations to this that might be fruitful to explore.
-For instance, does this mean that there’s only so much time, and so larger packages get less scrutiny per line of code or per export?
+For instance, does this mean that there's only so much time, and so larger packages get less scrutiny per line of code or per export?
 Or does review time just depend more on the reviewer than the package?

-### Work done by editors
+## Work done by editors

 Editors manage the review process, performing initial package checks, identifying and contacting reviewers, and then moderating and cajoling